hiltm/vna-monitor/README.md

 # vna-monitor
+## Summary
-Continuous runtime monitor for the nanoVNA
+Continuous runtime monitor for the nanoVNA-F V2 using the PyVISA library